centreon/centreon-documentation/en/releases/centreon-core.md

 #### Enhancements
-- Move `BBDO serialized events` logs from debug to trace -A new parameter has been added to Broker allowing the MySQL UNIX socket selection by name
+- Move `BBDO serialized events` logs from debug to trace
+- A new parameter has been added to Broker allowing MySQL UNIX socket selection by name

 ### 21.04.1

 `June 4, 2021`